 If the baby is above six months, introduce home-based natural solid food to the baby.

-Fruits-based milkshakes are a wise choice as an alternate.
+Fruits-based milkshakes are a wise choice as an alternative.

-After carrying all vital steps, if you or your baby still feel uncomfortable, better to follow local scholars and a decision from the physician.
+After carrying out all the vital steps, if you or your baby still feel uncomfortable, better to follow local scholars and a decision from the physician.